-Collage, Plan and Elevation of The Gates, Central Park, New York, NY, 2003
+Collage, Plan and Elevation of The Gates, Central Park, New York, NY

 This is a Collage.
-It was photographed by Wolfgang Volz.
+It was designed by Christo and Jeanne-Claude and photographed by Wolfgang Volz.
 It is dated 2003 and we acquired it in 2004.
 Its medium is graphite, brush and enamel paint, wax crayon, print, and fabric sample on white paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This collage presents a plan and rendering for The Gates, an installation in which artists Christo and Jeanne-Claude lined Central Park’s paths with 7,500 gates draped with saffron orange panels, visible from all perspectives amongst the bare winter trees.
 A map at left shows Frederick Law Olmstead’s meandering walking paths outlined in bright orange.